Amar pelos dois: Critical reception

 "Amar pelos dois" was met with positive reviews from music critics.
-Fabien Randanne of 20 minutes called the track a "superb melancholic song" and described it as a "delightfully anachronistic sound".
+Fabien Randanne of 20 minutes described it as a "superb melancholic song" with a "delightfully anachronistic sound".
 Francisco Chacón of ABC noted that the song's jazz-pop tempo distinguished it from the "outlandish proposals in the otherwise kitsch music scene".
 The staff of Paris Match listed the song as one of their ten favourite entries of 2017, and noted a "great vocal mastery".
 Chris Zeiher of the Special Broadcasting Service noted the "simplicity" of the song, adding that "there's something refreshing and reflective" in it.
 Benny Royston of the Metro named the song "Portugal's best ever Eurovision entry", and commented that "sticking to Portuguese maintains the charm and charisma of this song that pulls at the heartstrings through musical composition".
 Christopher D. Shea of The New York Times described it as an "unexpectedly earnest ballad" that "has earned a loyal following for upending over-the-top Eurovision expectations", while Richard van de Crommert of De Telegraaf considered it Portugal's all-time best Eurovision entry.
 Jens Maier of Stern called the song a "surprise", adding that it "enchanted" the contest.
 Charlotte Runcie of The Daily Telegraph described it as an "artistic, beautifully crafted" and "sophisticated" song.
 Silvia Fumarola of la Repubblica wrote, "beautiful voice, romantic music.
 A ballad that breaks the mold: no choreography, no technological oddity".